lambdaprime/dope4j/README.md

 `-showMatchedVertices=<true|false>` - for each vertex show with which center point it matches.
 Default is "false".

+`-showCuboids2D=<true|false>` - for each detected object show a cuboid.
+The cuboid is rendered directly on the vertices which are returned by the DOPE network (no projection is done).
+Default is "false".

 `-cache=<true|false>` - enable caching of preprocessed input images and output tensors.
 Default is "false".

 `-cacheFolder=<path>` - file system location where cache will be stored.
 Default is "_cache_dope4j" inside system temporary folder.